hdub-tech/bitwarden-directory-connector-containers/docs/typed-images.md

 ### ci.sh

-Refer to the [Run all containers] example in the [Building and running (`ci.sh`)] section.
+Refer to the [Run all containers] example in the [Building, pushing and running (`ci.sh`)] section.

 ### podman run